EasyLearnJava/SalesForceLightningDummyApp/README.md

 * <b>DummyApp.app</b> has a new entry for DummyContacts component
 * <b>DummyContacts.cmp</b> has a init handler which is invoked when the component is loaded.
 This calls the findAllContacts method on the DummyController apex class using the functions defined in the <b>DummyContactsController.js</b> and <b>DummyContactsHelper.js</b>

-NOTE: The <b>DummyContactsHelper.js</b> helper upon calling a server side Apex class can have different types of Action states it can handle
-- NEW
-- RUNNING
-- SUCCESS
-- ERROR
-- INCOMPLETE
-- ABORTED

 Read more about
 [Action States](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/controllers_server_actions_states.htm)